BurntSushi/blog/content/post/ripgrep.md

 $ ./benchsuite --dir /path/to/data/dir --list
 # Run a benchmark.
 # Omit the benchmark name to run all benchmarks.
 The full suite can take around
-# 30 minutes to complete.
+# 30 minutes to complete on default settings and 120 minutes to complete with
+# --warmup-iter 3 --bench-iter 10.
 $ ./benchsuite --dir /path/to/data/dir '^subtitles_ru_literal$'
 {{< /high >}}